kkortes/leaf/README.md

 Leaf CSS theme

 ======

-A material design theme based on Google's material designs.
+A CSS framework based on Google's material design.

+Using stylus.